 It refers to a public cloud provider’s data center’s self-sufficient power and network connection in the cloud computing environment.
 In most cases, a region has several Availability Zones.
-Each region is a distinct geographical location, and each region usually contains several isolated regions known as Availability Zones.
+Each region is a distinct geographical location, and each region usually contains several isolated regions known as Availability Zones in the cloud.

 A frequent misunderstanding is that a single region has a single data center.
 Each zone is generally supported by one or more physical data centers, with a maximum capacity of five.
 While a single availability area may include several data centers, no two zones share a single data center.